Housing

 strategy

-Support workforce housing in Juneau and Reeseville
+Workforce housing in Juneau and Lowell

 A public-private partnership overseen by the Dodge County Housing Authority has earned $10+ million in state funding.
 The Foundation donated land and is contributing low-interest financing to the project.

-Build ThriveED’s capacity as Jefferson County’s housing champion
+ThriveED as Jefferson County’s housing champion

 Spur further research and development